Print this page

 We are open Monday to Friday from 8:00am - 5:30pm, from mid-January to mid-December, including school holidays.

-Our program is designed for children aged 3 to 6.
-Toilet trained 2 year olds considered under some circumstances.
+Our program caters for children from two to six years of age.
 Click here for more details about enrolment eligibility.

 Our Aims